Croatia’s stunning Adriatic coast reveals unexpected gastronomic treasures

 Mali Ston Oysters

-In addition to the plantation collections in the town of Desno near Metković, Split and Dubrovnik, this variety is preserved in the world sort collection “Alameda del Obispo” in Cordoba, Spain and in the world collection of olive trees in the National Institute in Marrakech, Morocco.
+In addition to the plantation collections in Croatia, this variety is preserved at Alameda del Obispo in Cordoba, Spain, and in the world collection of olive trees in the National Institute in Marrakech, Morocco.